thisisdevanshi/DataMining-FinalProject/README.md

 **Data**

 As per competition rules, we cannot share the dataset.
-But feel free to have a look at [Competition data] (https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/data).
+But feel free to have a look at [https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/data] (https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/data).

 AirBnB provides us with 6 datasets.
 Train users, Test users, web session, country, age buckets and a sample submission csv file.